Skip to content

 } __attribute__((packed)) ProtocolPacket; // 禁用对齐填充

-Bit-fields allow allocating storage in a structure on a bit-by-bit basis, which is extremely useful when dealing with hardware registers:
+Bit fields allow us to allocate storage within a struct in units of bits, which is extremely useful when dealing with hardware registers:

 c